polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/07 - Lambda expressions.md

 The named elder relative iterator, is arguably the closest you come in P5 to something allowing you to reference nodes like *"variables"*.

-To create a mental model for understanding lambda expressions, it might be useful to perceive them exactly for what they are.
+To create a mental model for understanding lambda expressions, it might be useful to perceive them as exactly what they are.
 Think of them like reusable enumerators, that can be chained together, filtering your result set, retrieving sub portions of your original lambda.
-They're kind of like the equivalent of Linq for Phosphorus Five.
+They're kind of like the equivalent of LINQ for Phosphorus Five, if you come from a C# background.

 ### Converting your expression's result